Playwright (software)

 Playwright is an open-source automation library for browser testing and web scraping developed by Microsoft and launched on 31 January 2020, which has since become popular among programmers and web developers.

-Playwright provides the ability to automate browser tasks in Chromium, Firefox and WebKit with a single API.
+Playwright provides the ability to automate browser tasks in Chromium, Firefox, and WebKit with a single API.
+It can also operate against branded browsers such as Google Chrome and Microsoft Edge available on the host machine, although these browsers are not installed by default.
+The current Playwright version supports Stable, Beta, Dev, and Canary channels of Google Chrome and Microsoft Edge.
 This allows developers to create reliable end-to-end tests that are capable of running in non-headless mode, as well as in headless mode for automation.

 Playwright supports programming languages like JavaScript, Python, C# and Java, though its main API was originally written in Node.js.
 It supports all modern web features including network interception and multiple browser contexts and provides automatic waiting, which reduces the flakiness of tests.

 @playwright/test

 @playwright/test is a test runner with Jest-like assertions developed and maintained by the Playwright team that is built on top of the Playwright API.
 This test runner is tightly integrated with Playwright and is specifically designed for end-to-end testing.
 It has capabilities like browser-specific tests, parallel test execution, rich browser context options, snapshot testing, automatic retries and many more.